MarilinAhvenainen/Thesis/README.md

-# Thesis project: Generative AI-Based Experiment Environment for Investigating Beliefs
+# Generative AI-Based Experiment Environment for Investigating Beliefs

 Experiment environment for Investigating Beliefs using GPT models for contradicting opinions.
-To use this environment you need [OpenAI API key](https://platform.openai.com/api-keys).
+To use this environment you need OpenAI account and [OpenAI API key](https://platform.openai.com/api-keys).

 # Installation

-To use this Experiment Environment you have two options.
+To use this experiment environment you have two options.
 To clone the project and run it inside the Unreal Engine or use the packaged file.

 ### 1. Using the project inside the engine: